 - Teaching strategies and development of teaching materials

-This course is taught by Karen Leopold, MS Ed, an Accredited Training Fellow of the Academy of Orton-Gillingham Practitioners and Educators, holds four NYS Certifications: General Education N-6, English 7-12, Reading N-12, and Special Education N-12.
+Karen Leopold, MS Ed, is an Accredited Training Fellow of the Academy of Orton-Gillingham Practitioners and Educators, holds four NYS Certifications: General Education N-6, English 7-12, Reading N-12, and Special Education N-12.
 She has taught in one-on-one and small group settings, and worked as the K012 Multisensory Language Consultant for several public school group districts.
 She served as the Director of the Kildonan Teacher Training Institute for 7 years and 3 years as the Director of Language Training at Camp Dunnabeck.
 Karen has presented at many International Dyslexia Association (IDA), and several IDA Branches’ annual conferences.
 She has published The Student Notebook I (Basic) and II (Advanced), which is geared toward the dyslexic student, and is coauthor of the Learning Cursive workbook and Conquering Spelling Demons I and II.

 For more information regarding levels of certification, see the Academy website, www.ortonacademy.org.
 If a Classroom Educator wishes to pursue Associate level certification by the Academy, all course work and practicum training may be applied to the Associate training requirements.
+Additional fees and practicum hours are required for this certification.